We are a multidisciplinary group of researchers and educators at Royal Holloway.

 Please see details below of our latest events:

-You can find the abstract of the presentation and a short bio of the guest speaker below.
+You can find abstract and short bio of our distinguished speaker below.

 - ‘Interdisciplinary perspectives on Space and Time in management and organization’, Professor Robert Fitzgerald